Open Educational Resources & Scholarly Communication Lead

 The George Mason University library system, comprised of a large central library and four other distinctive libraries, is located on three campuses in the Northern Virginia-metropolitan Washington, D.C., region.
 One of Virginia's leading academic research libraries, the Mason Libraries continues to gain steadily in national stature as it undergoes extensive transformation in all areas that are key to a 21st century research library—innovative technologies and services, expert library faculty and skilled staff members, growing collections, publishing, modern facilities, and transformational partnerships.
 Visit us at library.gmu.edu for more information.

-Salary: Salary is commensurate with qualifications, experience (and rank, if applicable); and not less than $60,000/year.
+Salary: Salary is commensurate with education and experience (and rank, if applicable).

 Location: Fairfax, VA